nodejs/node/doc/api/errors.md

 <a id="ERR_HTTP_INCOMING_SOCKET_ENCODING"></a>
 ### ERR_HTTP_INCOMING_SOCKET_ENCODING

-An attempt was made to manipulate the encoding of an incoming request packet.
-This is forbidden by [RFC7230 Section 3][rfc7230-3]
+An attempt to set text encoding of a HTTP request or response `Socket` is not permitted.
+[RFC7230 Section 3][rfc7230-3]

 <a id="ERR_HTTP_INVALID_HEADER_VALUE"></a>
 ### ERR_HTTP_INVALID_HEADER_VALUE